Cinnamon Dolce Oatmeal Cookies. Like the fancy coffee drink from Starbucks, but in cookie form.

-- 1 egg + 1 egg yolk
+- 1 large egg + 1 large egg yolk, room temperature

-- 1 tbsp pure vanilla extract
+- 1 tablespoon pure vanilla extract

-- ¾ c semi-sweet chocolate chips
+- ¾ cups semi-sweet chocolate chips

-- ¾ c cinnamon chips
+- ¾ cups cinnamon chips

-- Preheat oven to 325 degrees.
+Preheat oven to 325 degrees.
 Prepare cookie sheets with either silicon bake mats of parchment paper.

-- Melt the butter and let sit for 10 min to cool slightly.
+Melt the butter and let sit for 10 minutes to cool slightly.
 You can either melt the butter in a large glass bowl in the microwave or in a pan over the stove and then transfer to a separate bowl large enough to mix the rest of the cookie dough in.

-- Using a cookie scoop or a spoon, scoop out heaping tablespoonfuls (closer to 2 tablespoons) and place 2” apart on a prepared cookie sheet.
+Using a cookie scoop or a spoon, scoop out heaping tablespoonfuls (closer to 2 tablespoons) and place 2” apart on a prepared cookie sheet.

-- Bake for 10-12 minutes Allow the cookies to cool on the baking sheet for about 10 minutes and then remove and cool completely on a wire rack.
+Bake for 10-12 minutes Allow the cookies to cool on the baking sheet for about 10 minutes and then remove and cool completely on a wire rack.